Rjesh2006/GENERAL_keyword.md/Cloud_computing.md

 The catchall term describing all IT resources, both virtual and hardware that support a given IT environment.

-# Internal_Cloud: #
+# Internal_Cloud :- #

-**A private cloud service created or offered by an internal IT department, strictly for in-house use.**
+**A private cloud service created or offered by an internal IT department, strictly for in-house use :**

 1.**Load balancing**